sarahpenir/sarahpenir.github.io/_pages/reading.md

 - Reinventing Your Life by Jeffrey Young and Janet Klosko
 - Thinking, Fast and Slow by Daniel Kahneman (re-read)
 - The Denial of Death by Ernest Becker
+- Not Nice by Aziz Gazipura
+- Headstrong: 52 Women Who Changed Science-and the World by Rachel Swaby

 *Fiction*